TommyP320/Windows_Baseline/README.md

      PS C:\Users\TommyP320\Documents\03_Compare_Baseline_Scripts>

    If you want to change the locations, just ensure that all relative paths in your scripts are edited to show new locations!

+To running Invoke-Commands (ICM) for remote powershell execution, you will need to enter domain name and password credential in the remote login popup.